lbryio/lbry.com/content/faq/privacy-and-data.md

 Additionally, even when not sending data to us, using LBRY (outside of lbry.tv) typically involves participation in the peer-to-peer LBRY network and certain information like your IP address is likely to be exposed regardless.
 See [below](#p2p) for more information.

 ## What type of data is collected and where?
-As a first time user of LBRY applications and [lbry.tv](https://lbry.tv), you have the option of providing an email address to create a LBRY account.
+As a first time user of LBRY applications and [lbry.tv](https://lbry.tv), you have the option of providing an email address to create an LBRY account.
 This allows for a richer user experience by enabling services such as [LBRY Rewards](https://lbry.com/faq/rewards), email notifications, and account synchronization (i.e. subscriptions and user preferences) across multiple devices/platforms.
 If you do not provide an email, any data collected cannot be associated with your identity, but may still be tied back to other system information like IP addresses.

 See below tables for a break-down of the types of data collected and associated applications.